Adaptive-Solver Framework for Dynamic Strategy Selection in Large Language Model Reasoning: Introduction

 \section{Introduction}

-Large Language Models (LLMs) exhibit remarkable proficiency across a myriad of reasoning tasks.
-However, while the potential of LLMs in addressing intricate problems is undeniable, the quest to identify the most effective problem-solving strategy to maximize their performance remains largely untapped.
-In our pursuit to address this problem, we turn to draw inspiration from the innate problem-solving approaches employed by humans.
+Large Language Models (LLMs) have demonstrated significant potential across various reasoning tasks~\citep{survey-llm-reason,survey-llm-prompt-reason}.
+However, while their ability to tackle complex problems is evident, an optimized strategy that balances maximizing performance with minimizing resource consumption remains underexplored.
+Identifying such an effective problem-solving approach is critical yet challenging.
+To address this challenge, we draw inspiration from human problem-solving techniques.
 The human cognitive framework consists of two distinct systems: \textit{System 1} for intuitive thinking, and \textit{System 2} for deeper, analytical reasoning~\citep{sloman1996empirical,daniel2017thinking}.
 These systems are utilized dynamically and adaptably, catering to a range of problem complexities, thereby ensuring both efficiency and accuracy in problem-solving.

-Likewise, when faced with complex challenges, humans often break down the problem into more detailed sub-questions, ensuring a lucid formulation of the task.
+Likewise, when facing complex challenges, humans often break down the problem into simpler sub-questions, ensuring a lucid formulation of the task.
 For simpler question, a direct, singular line of reasoning is typically employed.
-If their initial solution not meet expectations, humans naturally pivot their approach in pursuit of a more effective resolution.
-Recognizing the multifaceted nature of real-world challenges and drawing inspiration from human problem-solving methodologies, it stands to reason that machines too should be equipped with the capacity to dynamically adjust their problem-solving strategies.
-This adaptation might encompass variations in the underlying LLM models, granularity in problem-decomposition techniques, or alternative prompting methods.
+If their initial solution does not meet expectations, humans naturally pivot their approach in pursuit of a more effective resolution.
+Inspired by these flexible human strategies, we propose that machines, specifically LLMs, should be equipped with similar adaptability.
+This adaptation may involve adjusting various aspects of the solving strategy, such as the LLM models, sample sizes, prompting techniques, and the granularity of problem decomposition.